hennas/RevMusic/README.md

 ## Testing the database

-The database tests can be ran with the following command:
+The database tests can be run with the following command:
 ```bash
 $ python3 -m pytest tests
 # OR with coverage